2025 United States gubernatorial elections: Virginia

 Governor Glenn Youngkin was elected in 2021 with 50.6% of the vote.
 He was term-limited by the Virginia Constitution and could not seek election to a second consecutive term.
 Lieutenant Governor Winsome Earle-Sears was the Republican nominee.
 Former U.S. Representative for Virginia's 7th congressional district Abigail Spanberger was the Democratic nominee.
 Both candidates won their respective party’s nominations unopposed.
-Spanberger won the election, becoming the first female governor in Virginia's history.
+Spanberger won the election by over 15 points, becoming the first female governor in Virginia's history.